markfinger/python-webpack/README.md

 Default: '.webpack_cache.json'

+### WATCH_CONFIG_FILES

+A boolean flag which indicates that file watchers should be set to watch config files and invalidate the compiler whenever changes are detected.

+Note: this functionality has been identified as causing instability in long-running js-host instances.
+It's useful in development, but you should avoid using it with js-host's manager functionality.

+Default: `False`

 ### OUTPUT_DIR

 The directory in `STATIC_ROOT` which webpack will output any generated bundles or config files.

 Default: `'webpack'`

+### POLL

+Indicates if the watcher should poll for changes, rather than relying on the OS for notifications.

+If the compiler is not detecting changes to your files, setting this to `True` may resolve the problem.

+Default: `False`

 ### BUNDLE_DIR